dgraph-io/dgraph/wiki/content/deploy/index.md

 Run three Zero instances, assigning a unique ID(Integer) to each via `--idx` flag, and passing the address of any healthy Zero instance via `--peer` flag.

-To run three replicas for server, set `--replicas=3`.
-Every time a new Dgraph server is added, Zero would check the existing groups and assign them to one, which doesn't have three replicas.
+To run three replicas for the alphas, set `--replicas=3`.
+Every time a new Dgraph Alpha is added, Zero would check the existing groups and assign them to one, which doesn't have three replicas.

 **Dgraph Alpha**
-Run as many Dgraph alphas as you want.
-You can manually set `--idx` flag, or you can leave that flag empty, and Zero would auto-assign an id to the server.
+Run as many Dgraph Alphas as you want.
+You can manually set `--idx` flag, or you can leave that flag empty, and Zero would auto-assign an id to the Alpha.
 This id would get persisted in the write-ahead log, so be careful not to delete it.

-The new servers will automatically detect each other by communicating with Dgraph zero and establish connections to each other.
+The new Alphas will automatically detect each other by communicating with Dgraph zero and establish connections to each other.

 Typically, Zero would first attempt to replicate a group, by assigning a new